- For a great party with friends, make sure you get your hands on the best virtual DJ software for Windows 10.

-The laptops include virtual DJ software that effectively emulate the effects processing DJs use to mix and match songs and enables users to create mixes before or during a gig.
-They’re programs that replace the vinyl turntables with digital music.
+The laptops include virtual DJ software that effectively emulates the effects processing DJs use to mix and match songs and enables users to create mixes before or during a gig.
+They’re programs that replace vinyl turntables with digital music.
 This is some of the best virtual DJ software to get your parties started with!

-Zulu is ideal software for novice DJs with its intuitive drag-and-drop UI and automatic beat detection.
+Zulu is an ideal software for novice DJs with its intuitive drag-and-drop UI and automatic beat detection.
 This program is compatible with Windows and Mac OS X, and there are also Zulu apps for Android and Kindle devices.
-The software has a Home and Masters edition that usually retail at $50 and $60, but are currently discounted on the NCH website.
+The software has a Home and Masters edition that usually retail at $50 and $60, but is currently discounted on the NCH website.
 You can add a freeware version of Zulu to Windows by clicking Download the free version here on the software’s home page.

 Zulu includes two decks with which to play selected tracks.
-The software provides you with a range of effects to apply in real-time, which include reverb, distortion, amplify, compression, delay, echo and chorus.
+The software provides you with a range of effects to apply in real-time, which include reverb, distortion, amplify, compression, delay, echo, and chorus.
 As the program has VST plug-in support, you can even add your own extra effects.

 As mentioned, the software has unique automatic beat detection that automatically scans loaded tracks and assigns a beat per minute to synchronize decks.
 Zulu boasts widespread compatibility with all the major file formats, such as WAV, MP3, AIF, AVI, MPG, MPEG, WMV, ASF and more besides.
 NCH also provides comprehensive technical support for the software through its website.

 PCDJ Dex 3 (suggested)